HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 3. Complex terms.
 These have the form: `functor(term_1,...,term_n)`.
 We've seen examples of these in predicates and queries such as `firetype(charmander)` and `isresistantto(X,Y)`

 The way Prolog is able to respond to interesting queries involving constants, variables and complex terms is through the **unification**.
-Unification algorithmically identify **logically consistent substitutions** involving constants, variables, and complex terms.
+Unification algorithmically identifies **logically consistent substitutions** involving constants, variables, and complex terms.
 Unification in the context of Prolog works along the following rule:

 >  Two terms unify if they are the same term or if they contain variables that can be uniformly instantiated with terms in such a way that the resulting terms are equal.